Tommy Armstrong Jr.: Professional career

+Minnesota Vikings

-As a dual-threat quarterback, Armstrong sought to join the National Football League by changing positions.
-Prior to the NFL Draft, Armstrong converted positions to wide receiver.
-Armstrong was not invited to the NFL Combine and, despite attracting interest during Nebraska's pro day, was not drafted in the 2017 NFL Draft.
+As a dual-threat quarterback, Armstrong sought to join the National Football League (NFL) by changing positions.
+Prior to the NFL draft, Armstrong converted positions to wide receiver.
+Armstrong was not invited to the NFL Combine and, despite attracting interest during Nebraska's pro day, was not drafted in the 2017 NFL draft.
 Armstrong was subsequently given a tryout with the Minnesota Vikings as a running back, but was later asked to sign as a safety, a defensive position and one he had not played since high school.
 Armstrong was not signed by Minnesota following his early May tryout but later signed with the Vikings as a safety on May 30, 2017.
 He was waived by the Vikings on June 16, 2017.

+Your Call Football

 In May 2018, Armstrong signed with Your Call Football.

+Salt Lake Stallions

 On September 9, 2018, Armstrong announced via his Twitter account that he had signed with the Salt Lake Stallions of the Alliance of American Football for the 2019 season.
 However, he went unselected in the 2019 AAF QB Draft.

+Nebraska Danger

 On January 2, 2019, it was announced that Armstrong had signed with the Nebraska Danger, an Indoor Football League team based in Grand Island, Nebraska.
 Armstrong's first game was a victory, in which he threw 8 completions on 12 attempts for 158 yards and four touchdowns, while also rushing for 23 yards and another score on three attempts.
 Armstrong was named the IFL Offensive Player of the Week for his performance in his professional debut.
-Armstrong played in all 14 regular season games for the Danger, leading them to a playoff berth, finishing with a 7-7 record in 5th place.
+Armstrong played in all 14 regular season games for the Danger, leading them to a playoff berth, finishing with a 7–7 record in 5th place.
 Armstrong completed 150 out of 251 passes, for 1,799 yards and 37 touchdowns against nine interceptions, was the league leader in rushing yards and rushing touchdowns, with 137 attempts for 720 yards and 26 scores (both single season team records), and served as the holder for field goals and extra points.
-On June 21, 2019, Armstrong led the Danger to a 45-40 playoff win over the Green Bay Blizzard before suffering a 62-45 defeat at the hands of the Arizona Rattlers.
+On June 21, 2019, Armstrong led the Danger to a 45-40 playoff win over the Green Bay Blizzard before suffering a 62–45 defeat at the hands of the Arizona Rattlers.
 During the playoffs, Armstrong completed 23 of 35 passes for 189 yards and six touchdowns against two interceptions, while also rushing for 63 yards and four more scores.
 Armstrong was named the Indoor Football League Offensive Rookie of the Year for 2019.

+Sioux Falls Storm

 On October 17, 2019, Armstrong signed with the Sioux Falls Storm.